 Using a lookalike audience list is one of the most effective methods of gathering and reaching quality leads who are most likely to move on to the next stage in your eCommerce sales funnel.

 Boost your Google Shopping Feed with negative keywords and product groups

 Aligning your products and services to customer keyword search terms is the main objective behind optimizing your Google Shopping Feed.

 When you launch a Google Shopping campaign, all the products in your product data feed are clustered together.
-If you leave the default settings as they are then you will be missing out on return on ad spend due to the fact that you are putting all your products under a one-size-fits-all bid.
+If you leave the default settings as they are, you will be missing out on the return on ad spend as you are putting all your products under a one-size-fits-all bid.

 Negative keywords and Google Shopping campaigns go hand in hand when it comes to optimization.
-Negative keywords let Google’s algorithms know exactly what you do not want your products to show up for when a potential consumer searches for something.
+Negative keywords let Google’s algorithms know exactly what you do not want your products to show up when a potential consumer is searching for something.

 The Google Shopping Feed essentially tries to match user keyword search terms with the most relevant products.
-By including negative keywords you help Google to make this process more precise and accurate so that your products only reach quality leads, your target audience, and quality leads who are most likely to move all the way through your ecommerce sale funnel.
+By including negative keywords, you help Google to make this process more precise.
+So that your products only reach quality leads, your target audience, and quality leads who are most likely to move all the way through your eCommerce sale funnel.

 Referrals are the way to go

 Referrals help boost your brand awareness and target the right audience at the right time.
-This is why referral programs are an effective and key tool to optimize the awareness stage of your ecommerce sales funnel.
-Consumers will only refer products to friends and family if they believe it will benefit them in the same way as it benefitted them.
+This is why referral programs are an effective and key tool to optimize your eCommerce sales funnel’s awareness stage.
+Consumers will only refer products to friends and family if they believe it will benefit them in the same way they benefitted.

 ‘According to founder/CEO Drew Houston, referrals increased signups by SIXTY percent, PERMANENTLY.’